idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 So, in a nutshell, for me those moments of intense satisfaction make it worth the loss of the day to day joy of being an engineer.

 At each stage of road productions things go wrong and we learn new stuff.
 TODO Come up with more examples

-### What if managers memorize these answers for interviews

-Good interviewees prepare as much as possible, thinking through their experiences and philosophies.
-If this post helps them, that is fantastic.
-I'm skeptical a bad manager will be able to internalize these answers to the point they can provide rich answers.

-Good interviewers (and manager interviews better be good) need to be able to differentiate "theoretical knowledge" from "practical experience".
-They do this with situational questions like "Tell me a time when", and probing questions like "What happened then?
-What were the unexpected consequences?
-When did you have the opposite outcome?".

 ## Questions managers get